owncloud/ocis/docs/ocis/deployment/ocis_traefik.md

 ## Overview
 ocis running on a hcloud node behind traefik as reverse proxy
 * Cloudflare DNS is resolving the domain
-* Letsencrypt is providing a valid ssl certificate for the domain
+* Letsencrypt provides a ssl certificate for the domain
 * Traefik docker container terminates ssl and forwards http requests to ocis
-* ocis docker container serves owncloud backend and delivers phoenix client

 ## Node

 ### Requirements
-* Server running Ubuntu 20.04 is public availible with a static ip address
+* Server running Ubuntu 20.04 is public availible with an static ip address
 * An A-record for domain is pointing on the servers ip address
 * Create user `$sudo adduser username`
 * Add user to sudo group `$sudo usermod -aG sudo username`